Kampala City. Uganda’s capital & biggest city

 The Shrine is well known for its beautiful and unique interior and exterior, but it is especially notable for its shape and architectural plan: the 22 copper pillars-over 100 feet long that support the shrine built in the form of an African hut and its wooden doors that depict the history of the Martyrs.
 The Shrine has a capacity of 1000 seats arranged in a circular form.

 The construction of the Uganda Martyrs’ Shrine began in 1967.
 It was completed and formally opened by the special Papal envoy, His Eminence Sergio Cardinal Pignedoli on 3rd June 1975.
-When Pope John Paul II made a pilgrimage to Namugongo on February 7, 1993, during his six-day visit to Uganda (5th -10th February 1993), he elevated the Shrine to a rank of a Minor Basilica.
+When Pope John Paul II made a pilgrimage to Namugongo on February 7, 1993, during his six-day visit to Uganda (5th -10th February 1993), he elevated the Shrine to the rank of a Minor Basilica.

 Every year on the 3rd of June, people flock in tens and thousands to honor and pray to God through the intercession of the twenty-two Uganda Martyrs and others who come daily.